Having a dog, as you probably know, involves great responsibilities.

 You can treat your dog's constipation by using natural home remedies such as coconut oil, mineral oil and even pumpkin.
-HomeoAnimal has also concocted a remedy to simplify your life.
+HomeoAnimal has also concocted a product to simplify your life.

-What home remedies can I use for my dog's constipation?
+What natural home remedies can I use for my dog's constipation?

 Adding a little mineral oil to your dog's food can help with mild constipation.
 Be careful never to administer it directly into the mouth, as your dog could inhale it and develop pneumonia.